red-hat-storage/cephci/README.md

 CentralCI auth files are kept in the `osp` directory.

 The `osp-cred-ci-2.yaml` file has OpenStack credentials details to create/destroy resources.
-For local cephci runs, you will want to replace the username/password and domain,tenant-domain-id: with your own OpenStack credentials.
+For local cephci runs, you will want to replace the username/password with your own OpenStack credentials.

 #### Cluster Configuration